CVUA-RRW/FooDMe/README.md

 the best hit can be changed with the `--bitscore` option.

 It can be advisable to limit the BLAST search to the descendant of a node of interest.
 You can do this by providing the parent node to the `--taxid_filter` option.
-For example providing `1177` will limit the search to Chordates and `40674` will limit the search to Mammals.
+For example providing `32524` will limit the search to Amniota and `40674` will limit the search to Mammals.

 ### Taxonomic consensus determination

-Consensus determination will return the highest common node of all retrieved BLAST hits for a sequence.
+Consensus determination will return the lowest common node of all retrieved BLAST hits for a sequence.
 You should expect most sequences to be determined at the species or genus level.

-Currently reported taxonomic levels are:

-* subspecies
-* species
-* genus
-* family
-* order
-* class
-* phylum
-* kingdom

 ## Credits